jackvanb/lbj-bot/README.md

 * /LeBron command to get a message about the greatness of LeBron James
 * /gif command to get a random Gif of LeBron James
+* /stats command to get his year-to-date averages in points, rebounds, and assists

 ## Have fun with the LeBron James bot!